 God used them mightily to spread the gospel worldwide amidst severe rejection and persecution from every front imaginable.

-The names of Jesus’ 12 primary Apostles are as follows as recorded in the scriptures:
+The names of Jesus’ 12 primary apostles are as follows, as recorded in the scriptures:

 Acts 1:13 and verses 23-26

-13 When they had entered the city, they went up to the upstairs room where they were staying, that is, Peter, John, James, and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus, Simon the Zealot, and Judas, the son of James.
+13 When they had entered the city, they went up to the upstairs room where they were staying, that is, Peter, John, James, Andrew, Philip, Thomas, Bartholomew, and Matthew, James, the Son of SonAlphaeus, Simon the Zealot, and Judas, the Son of SonJames.

-First, he was named to fill in the gap created after Judas the Iscariot betrayed Jesus Christ and committed suicide.
+First, he was named to fill in the gap created after Judas Iscariot betrayed Jesus Christ and committed suicide.